yuting1214/Udacity_capstone/proposal.md

 # Domain background

-Many e-commerce or sales companies have data about customers and the access to the demographics information for the general population.
+Many e-commerce or sales companies have data about their customers and access to demographic information for the general population.
-They want to find the relationship between the existing customers and potential customers to reduce the cost of customers acquisition.
+They want to find the relationship between the existing customers and potential customers to reduce the cost of customer acquisition.
-Since demographics information are usually high dimensional and intractable, machine learning techniques provide handy and automatic solutions to detect the hidden patterns behind the data.
-These pattern could help us form feasible solutions to promote business.
+Since demographic information is usually high-dimensional and intractable, machine learning techniques provide handy and automatic solutions to detect the hidden patterns behind the data.
+These patterns could help us form feasible solutions to promote business.

 # Problem Statement

 Part 1.
-Customers Segmentation related to dimensional reduction, clustering and segmentation.
+Customers Segmentation related to dimensional reduction, clustering, and segmentation.

 Part 2.
-Predict potential customers related to the problem of imbalamced lable prediciton.
+Predict potential customers related to the problem of imbalanced label prediction.

 # Datasets